 “We already had delays of one particular product that we make with them, so we started seeing shipping and delivery delayed for some of our larger clients as early as December,” she said.

 As COVID 19 spread, facemasks quickly became not just a new product, but a requirement in the SPIbelt factory.

 “I have a lung condition with the name bronchiectasis,” she said.
 “It puts me in the high-risk category.
-It’s a permanent lung condition, damaging of my lungs, [and] makes me susceptible to pneumonia.”
-And the coronavirus.
+It’s a permanent lung condition, damaging of my lungs,

 This was just last month, but still weeks before the president’s coronavirus task force suggested masks were even necessary.
 The Centers for Disease Control and Prevention announced new recommendations on masks last week.